Home

 Roscoe Conkling Clark was born on Sept.
 27, 1877 near Laredo, Grundy County, MO, the son of George "William" and Helen (White) Clark.
 He was an early certified public accountant (CPA) for what became the accounting giant of Peat Marwick (now KPMG), and founded its office in Memphis, TN.

-His 1931 visit to the old Minor and White homesteads in Ohio have provided information and photographs which otherwise would have been lost to history.
+His 1931 visit to the old Minor and White homesteads in Ohio has provided information and photographs which otherwise would have been lost to history.

 They had two children -- Carl William Clark and Helen Frances Clark.

 Their life together was tragically short.
 On Sept.
-17, 1909, after just seven years of marriage, Bertha died, and is buried at Jamesport.
+17, 1909, after just seven years of marriage, the 31-year-old Bertha died, and is buried at Jamesport.

-Roscoe remarried in 1911, to Alma Bennett Longshore (1891- ? ).
-She was born on July 6, 1891, the daughter of Stephen A.D. and Sarah Margaret (Bennett) Longshore.
-They had one daughter, Rose Margaret Clark.
+Roscoe remarried in 1911, to Alma Bennett Longshore (July 6, 1891- ? ).
+She was the daughter of Stephen A.D. and Sarah Margaret (Bennett) Longshore.

 Alma was talented musically, and active in the Linden Avenue Christian Church.